MarcelKoeberlin/knowledge/src/site/notes/Notes/Ultrafast Laser Physics.md

 - For $L < f$, the system produces positive dispersion, termed a "stretcher."
 - For $L > f$, it generates negative dispersion, termed a "compressor."

 When $L = f$, the system is called a 4-f system and introduces no dispersion.
 Despite this, a 4-f system is useful for modifying each wavelength independently, enabling the implementation of an arbitrary transfer function $\tilde{h}(\omega)$.
-Such setups are particularly valuable in precision applications where controlling the spectral phase is critical.
-An example of this is the [[Notes/Ultrafast Laser Physics#2.5 Spatial Light Modulator\|spatial light modulator]].
+An example is the [[Notes/Ultrafast Laser Physics#2.5 Spatial Light Modulator\|spatial light modulator]].

 ## 2.4 Chirped Pulse Amplification

 Chirped pulse amplification (short: **CPA**) involves temporally stretching a short laser pulse using dispersion, amplifying it, and then compressing it back to its original duration.
-The stretching ensures that the pulse intensity is reduced during amplification, preventing damage to optical components.
-After amplification, the pulse is recompressed to its initial short duration, retaining high peak power.
-CPA is an essential technique in ultrafast optics and forms the basis of many high-intensity laser systems.
+This prevents damage to optical components during amplification while maintaining high peak power after recompression.

 ## 2.5 Spatial Light Modulator